amar47shah/WhichBill/README.md

 WhichBill
 =========

-Web-based educational game for students with disabilities.
+An educational game for the iPad.

+With WhichBill, students with disabilities practice using paper currency for everyday purchases.

 Contact:
 Amar Shah